The Industrial Uses and Applications of Precious Metals

 Rhodium shares some of its corrosive-resistant properties with Iridium, making this Precious Metal a good choice for equipment and containers that hold dangerous chemicals or substances that have been heated to extremely high temperatures.
 Also unusually durable and virtually impossible to tarnish, Rhodium often plates base metals like steel or brass.

 Like Osmium, Ruthenium typically appears in alloy form, acting to harden Platinum and Palladium alloys.
 When combined with Platinum, its primary uses include jewelry and electrical components.

-Expand your collection today and shop our most popular Precious Metals products here.
+Add to your collection and shop popular Precious Metals bars, coins, and rounds today.